 - Keep drinking water safe

-- Identify geologic and mineral resources used by industry
+- Identify geologic and mineral resources

 - Fight the spread of invasive species

-- Support statewide transportation infrastructure projects
+- Expand and update transportation infrastructure

 - Fight agricultural pests, like corn rootworm